AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 1. **Generalized algebraic theories** (GATs), defined using the [`@theory`](@ref) macro.
 Categories and other typed (multisorted) algebraic structures can be defined as GATs.
+The [`@signature`](@ref) macro can be used in cases where only the signature of the GAT is defined, and not the axioms.

 2. **Instances**, or concrete implementations, of theories, asserted using the [`@instance`](@ref) macro.